 Independence (or autonomy), expertise and purpose, are three elements of learning which increase learner's motivation to do more.
-This is inspired by the 'Drive' theory of workplace motivation, which is explained in a slide show here, and is an approach directly applicable to the effective delivery of CL.
+This is inspired by the 'Drive' theory of workplace motivation, which is explained in this slide show, and is an approach directly applicable to the effective delivery of Carbon Literacy.